pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-14%22%2C%22C-22%22%2C%22C-23%22%2C%22C-24%22%2C%22C-25%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

-By default in GhostNet architecture the number of channels in the feature vector passed into the classifier module is fixed on value 1280 and those channels are finally mapped on the number of classes by the fully connected layer.
+By default, in GhostNet architecture the number of channels in the feature vector passed into the classifier module is fixed at value of 1280 and those channels are finally mapped on the number of classes by the fully connected layer.
 As mentioned in [4.2.4](#grayscale-conversion), this value was parametrized based on the assumption, that it could be strictly associated with the specific output number of classes and the architecture was optimized for 1000-class ImageNet, while Stanford Cars Dataset consists of 196 classes.

 The values that were tested with respect to 1280 baseline from experiment C-14: